Action Research Summer Camp

 The summer school with a one-week in-person meeting in mid-June in the Austrian Alps invites students, activists, academics, unionists, community workers, members of non-government organizations and governmental entities alike to build a community of practice in Participatory Action Research.
 Together with our social partner in Innsbruck, the Waldhüttl community project, we learn about and reflect on participatory problem analysis and political action.

-Starting from the summer of 2024, Suttneruni will collaborate with European higher education institutions to co-organize this Summer School.
+Since the 4th edition in 2024, Suttneruni organizes this summer school together with European universities.
 This international short course presents an excellent opportunity for students and staff from our partners to participate, with the added advantage of receiving ERASMUS+ financial support to attend this Blended Intensive Programme, BIP CAMP for short.
 Furthermore, we continue to encourage applications from individuals worldwide, especially those from the Global South, marginalized groups, and minorities.

 Key Facts